fishy/SmartThings-OpenGarage/README.md

 ### State Refresh Rate

-We couldn't push the garage door state to SmartThings right now so the update of the state initiate rely on refresh requests from SmartThings to Blynk server.
+We couldn't push the garage door state to SmartThings right now so the update of the state rely on refresh requests initiated from SmartThings to Blynk server.
-This preference controls how frequent we send the refresh requests.
+This preference controls how frequent we send those refresh requests.

 If you don't have a Contact Sensor setup with your OpenGarage, you would need a more frequent refresh rate to keep the state up-to-date.